-However‚ striving for perfection in the course of your Los Angeles bankruptcy filing will help ensure a successful discharge of debts that will ultimately put you on a more solid financial footing moving forward.
+However‚ striving for perfection in the course of your Woodland Hills bankruptcy filing will help ensure a successful discharge of debts that will ultimately put you on a more solid financial footing moving forward.

 Finding a good attorney who has extensive experience will be critical in helping you to avoid some of the most common pitfalls.
 Still‚ there are things you can do while you merely weighing your options that are worth bearing in mind.

 First‚ in the months and weeks leading up to your filing‚ you want to avoid racking up more debt in the form of credit cards and cash advances.
 There is a misconception that if debts are going to be discharged anyway‚ what does it matter?
 The answer is it matters a lot.
 To begin‚ any debts you incur within three months prior to your filing are going to be presumed non-dischargeable.
 (This is why we sometimes advise clients to wait a little while before filing if they have very recently been hit with a large debt unexpectedly.)
 What’s more‚ you may be required to pay debts incurred even before that‚ if the court determines you took out the debt with no intention of paying it back.

 Secondly‚ avoid trying to save your property by gifting it to family or friends.
 There are certain items that can be protected in a bankruptcy‚ and it’s best to talk to a lawyer if you have concerns regarding specific pieces of property.
 But you should know that if you give away property or attempt to hide it from your creditors‚ your bankruptcy trustee has the authority to reverse those property transfers and force you to hand it over anyway.
 You also don’t want to risk having your entire discharge denied because you were trying to hold on to one thing or another.